n1ck-i/util-bot/README.md

 type: ti luds alpro itsec

 identifier:
 - null -> lecture
 - tutor name -> sends specific link
 - exercise number -> sends specific link
 - starttime -> sends list of available meetings at the time for user to select

-When the user is registered a msg will be sent to the channel confirming registration and specifing details how to remove reminder (in private msgs).
+When the user is registered a msg will be sent to the channel confirming registration and specifying details how to remove reminder (in private messages).

 Personal reminders will be send as private messages.

-### Remove personal reminer
+### Remove personal reminder

 Command: !remove  [type] [identifier]

 type: ti luds alpro itsec

 identifier:
 - null -> lecture
 - tutor name -> sends specific link
 - exercise number -> sends specific link
 - starttime -> sends list of available meetings at the time for user to select

 ## Database Structure